stackhpc/ansible-slurm-appliance/ansible/roles/cvmfs_server/README.md

 defaults provided are sufficent to implement the above configuration.

-This role wraps the [EESSI ansible-cvmfs](https://github.com/EESSI/ansible-cvmfs) role which provides additional functionality.
-Because of the intended use of this role by default it:
+This role wraps the [EESSI ansible-cvmfs](https://github.com/EESSI/ansible-cvmfs) role, which provides additional functionality.
+The defaults here:
-- Uses https URLs for both dnf repositories and for the EESSI repository replication.
+- Use https URLs for both dnf repositories and for the EESSI repository replication.
-- Uses the `aws-eu-west-s1-sync` EESSI server (which is the only one providing https replication).
+- Use the `aws-eu-west-s1-sync` EESSI server (which is the only one providing https replication).
-- Does not configure a squid proxy in front of the Stratum 1 server.
+- Do not configure a squid proxy in front of the Stratum 1 server.
-- Does not configure a firewall (OpenStack security groups are expected to be sufficent).
+- Do not configure a firewall (OpenStack security groups are expected to be sufficent).
-- Does not configure the Geo API service.
+- Do not configure the Geo API service.

 Guidance on configuring a private Stratum 1 server for EESSI is provided [here](https://www.eessi.io/docs/filesystem_layer/stratum1/#requirements-for-a-stratum-1).

 **NB**: The initial replication will take a considerable amount of time.
-If this fails due to e.g. a network glitch you can recover it by sshing to the server node and running:
+If this fails due to e.g. a network glitch you can recover it by sshing to the `cvmfs_server` node and running:

     sudo cvmfs_server snapshot software.eessi.io

-# Requirements
+## Requirements

-See also the example configuration below.

 1. See the [EESSI Stratum 1 requirements](https://www.eessi.io/docs/filesystem_layer/stratum1/#requirements-for-a-stratum-1)
    for the server specification.